HaikuTeam/animator/QA.md

-The JIT properties available for the root element are limited The JIT properties for other elements in the timeline are correct and not overwhelming I can add a JIT property to an element, which creates a row in the timeline for that property name If I add a JIT property like style.border, the row cluster automatically expands and focuses
+The JIT properties available for the root element are limited The JIT properties for other elements in the timeline are correct and not overwhelming I can add a JIT property to an element, which creates a row in the timeline for that property name If I add a JIT property like "Style > Border", the row cluster automatically expands and focuses the cell

 Solo Keyframes